talmolab/stac-mjx/README.md

 ## Installation
 stac-mjx relies on many prerequisites, therefore we suggest installing in a new conda environment, using the provided `environment.yaml`:
-[Local install before official package publish]
+[Local installation before package is officially published]
 1. Clone the repository `git clone https://github.com/talmolab/stac-mjx.git` and `cd` into it
 2. Create and activate the `stac-mjx-env` environment: